 As a result, three models of patient navigation utilizing registered nurses were developed at:

-- Leo Jenkins Cancer Center at East Carolina University
+- Leo Jenkins Cancer Center (external site) at East Carolina University

 Six oncology nurse navigators have provided care for more than 3200 new patients residing in over 40 counties in North Carolina.
 Over 32,000 individuals across the state have been reached through community outreach and educational events.
 Partnering with the local academic institution and community hospitals have been identified as an essential component of the success of this program.
 Our programs have demonstrated the importance of having a consistent nurse navigator to enhance the communication and care experience, identify problems and delays in care, and to help patients develop the confidence and skills to manage their illness and treatment.